 Today’s cloud-first, access-data-from-anywhere network model challenges the way small to medium-sized businesses (SMB) approach IT security.
 With systems, data, and applications now dispersed among one or more clouds, SMBs are bolstering traditional network defenses with advanced cloud security protections that keep pace with evolving cyberthreats.
-Learn about cloud security technologies, best practices, and strategies that provide the ultimate protection for your business in the cloud.
+Learn about cloud security technologies, best practices, and strategies that provide the ultimate protection for your data, users, and systems in the cloud.

 Cloud computing security or cloud security is the practice of securing your off-premises data, applications, people, and devices from cyberthreats.
 Rather than solely protecting critical resources behind a network perimeter as traditional security practices do, cloud security uses advanced cloud security solutions and techniques to secure the business beyond its established perimeter.

 As your business scales its use of the cloud, it faces an ever-growing number of new security challenges.
 To protect against emerging cloud threats & vulnerabilities, organizations must approach security differently.
 Securing your business has evolved from a “set it and forget it” strategy to a continuous improvement process that utilizes various cloud security methods and services to enhance defenses to create a secure cloud ecosystem.

 In addition, security in the cloud is a shared responsibility between the cloud vendor and your organization.
 Cloud application vendors are focused on securing their infrastructure and applications to prevent cybercriminals from entering through the, in essence, back door.
 However, they are not in control of everything.
 It is up to the organization itself to manage who has access to its data and apps in the cloud vendor’s environment, essentially controlling who is coming in the front door.